reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 Things to keep in mind:
 <ol>
-<li>I'm new to Javascript and programming for the web, so my understanding of whys and wherefores may not be satisfying to the more seasoned developers among you.</li>
 <li>I'll be using this query throughout this post:
 {% highlight sql %}
 SELECT p201012, lat, lon FROM 1043910 LIMIT 100